-We often forget that the ‘teenager’ is a relatively modern label for the transition from child to adult, with film being a major instigator and exponent of its creation.
+We often forget that the ‘teenager’ is a relatively modern label for the transition from child to adult.
+With film being a major instigator and exponent of its creation.
 Equally, the notional time taken in transition from child to adult has increased over the decades, as education has expanded and society’s views on childhood and youth have changed.
 At every step in this journey, the genre has reflected back these changes to the viewer.
 Sometimes challenging our perceptions, often making us laugh and cry, and always asking us to search our own personal experiences during the most formative years of our lives.

 Based on the Stephen King novella The Body Rob Reiner’s Stand by Me is one of the greatest coming of age films ever produced.
-A love letter to simpler times, childhood freedom and the role of friendship and peer group in early adolescence.
+A love letter to simpler times, childhood freedom and the role of friendship in early adolescence.
 Stand by Me dovetails 1950’s nostalgia with a layered exploration of family, friendship, bereavement and belonging that still feels timeless and fresh.

 Stand by Me is at times a celebration of childhood in all its boundless imagination and wonder, and at others a mourning of the transition to a darker adult world.
 Reiner’s direction alongside a stunning young cast is delicate, energetic, touching, and melancholy.
 Reminding us all of the conflict between dreams and reality as we take our first tentative steps into adult experiences.
 The excitement of adult ideas interlocked with a need for comfort, understanding and protection as the child and teenager collide.